Being a beginner isn’t easy but in this case it is well worth it!

 - Check in at the desk and let them know it is your first time at the center, they may ask you to fill out a registration form.
 The staff at the front desk will direct you to the change rooms and then the space where the class will be held.

 - Many yoga centers will have yoga mats that students may borrow but most people prefer to bring their own for hygienic reasons.
-If you don’t have one on your first day, don’t worry about it.

 - If you have any serious illness or injuries it is important to let the teacher know before the class begins.
 You should also check with your doctor before you start any new physical activity.